AlephAlpha/Nekomata/doc/Builtins.md

 ### `extract` (`ĕ`, `1 -> 2`)

-Extract an element from a list.
+Draw an element out from a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.